Definition: "An ergogenic aid is any substance or phenomenon that enhances performance "

 Looking down on the elderly raises chance of heart attack

-Young people who have a negative attitude towards old people are more likely later in life, when they themselves are grey and wrinkled, to have a stroke or heart attack than peers who have a positive image of the elderly.
+Young people who have a negative attitude towards old people are more likely later in life, when they themselves are grey and wrinkled, to have a stroke or heart attack.
 A negative view of old age works against you as you age, researchers at Yale School of Public Health discovered.

 If your answers show that you regard elderly people as thinking slowly, no longer lucid, dependent on care, no longer able to take care of themselves, better off not having contact with young people, and that you do not feel at ease in their company, then you are a Negative Age Stereotype.